US tells migrant woman 8 months pregnant to wait in Mexico

-MATAMOROS, Mexico (AP) — Eight-and-a-half-months pregnant and experiencing contractions, an El Salvadoran woman crossed the Rio Grande — only to be apprehended by the Border Patrol.
-She was not allowed to stay.
+MATAMOROS, Mexico (AP) — Eight-and-a-half-months pregnant and experiencing contractions, a Salvadoran woman who had crossed the Rio Grande and was apprehended by the Border Patrol was forced to go back to Mexico.

 Agents took her to the hospital, where doctors gave her medication to stop the contractions.
 And then, according to the woman and her lawyer, she was almost immediately sent back to Mexico.